Location: Sofia & Tran, Bulgaria

 There is only one two-week project session available for participants.
 It is suitable for students, young specialists, artists and people with interests in medieval, esp.
 Byzantine or Christian Orthodox architecture and arts as well as digital photography, documentation of heritage monuments and travel.
 The program includes a special presentation on advanced photographic techniques for 3D documentation: Photogrammetry and Reflectance Transformation Imaging (RTI).

-Period(s) of Occupation: Late Medieval Period (fourteenth to seventeenth century): Late Byzantine, Post-Byzantine, Early Ottoman.
+Period(s) of Occupation: Late Medieval Period (14th to 17th century): Late Byzantine, Post-Byzantine, Early Ottoman.

 Minimum Length of Stay for Volunteers: Full session (Two weeks)

 Accommodation: For first four days of the field school, participants will stay in rooms with shared bathrooms in historic Downtown Sofia.
 Then the project team and students will move to the small town of Tran in western Bulgarian borderland area.
 They will stay there for the remainder of the field school in comfortable rooms with two to three beds (bathrooms with shower and WC, TV, wi-fi) in the Erma Spa Hotel, which also provides free access to the SPA center.
 All participants will be given a free ride back to Sofia Downtown and airport on 1 June.
 The departure is scheduled for 9:00 am.
 The trip will take approx. 90 to 120 min.

 Meals: Three meals per day are covered by the admission fee.
 Meals usually take place in the hotel restaurant, except the brown-bag lunches (when on site and during the excursions).
 Requests for vegetarian food are accepted.
 Participants will have to pay extra for additional days in the project hotels, for single room accommodation, as well as for any meals and beverages, services or products outside the project package.
 Single rooms are available upon request for the duration of the field school for an additional fee of 350 EUR.